As the business world gets more connected, ecommerce is becoming one of the most forward-thinking global markets.

 14. Faster Delivery Services

 A survey conducted in 2020 showed that 65% of U.S. consumers expect their goods to be delivered in 2 to 3 days.
-About 30% of American retailers are planning to reach that goal in 2022.
+About 30% of American retailers planned to reach that goal in 2022.
 A similar percentage of retailers are aiming for next-day delivery to become their standard shipping time.

 This data shows that shipping has become an important factor in winning over customers.
 Buyers are more likely to stop purchasing a company’s products or services if they experience delayed delivery without timely notice.